HL7/bulk-data/input/pagecontent/publish.md

 Implementation notes:

-- For `transactionTime`, to properly meet the inclusion constraints above, the Data Provider's FHIR server might need to wait for any pending transactions to resolve in its database before starting the export process.
+- For `transactionTime`, to properly meet the inclusion constraints above, a Data Provider might need to wait for pending updates in its publishing pipeline or source systems to resolve before publishing a new manifest.
-- Error, warning, and information messages related to the export SHOULD be included in `error` and not in `output`.
+- Error, warning, and information messages related to the published dataset or publication process SHOULD be included in `error` and not in `output`.
 If there are no relevant messages, the Data Provider SHOULD return an empty array.

 ##### Incremental Updates